jyanglab/jyanglab.github.io/people.md

 ---------------

 We are recruiting enthusiatic researchers, i.e. *graduate student* or *postdoc*, to join the lab.
-If you are interested, please contact [Professor Yang](jyang21@unl.edu) with your most recent CV.
+If you are interested, please contact **Professor Yang** (via jyang21 at unl.edu) with your most recent CV.

 ----------------------------